Article 1 – Name and Incorporation

 Article 12 – Theological and Doctrinal Commission

-12.02 The Commission on Theology and Doctrine shall consider topics of a theological nature, implement theological conferences as may be appropriate, draft statements of a theological nature, and may recommend the adoption of statements by the appropriate bodies of the NALC.
-Additionally, the Commission on Theology and Doctrine shall provide oversight and coordination for the inter-Lutheran and ecumenical ministry of the NALC, working together with the NALC executive staff.
-The Commission will also provide educational and other resources that will interpret the ministries of the NALC.
+12.02 The Joint Commission on Theology and Doctrine shall consider topics of a theological nature, implement theological conferences as may be appropriate, draft statements of a theological nature, and may recommend the adoption of statements by the appropriate bodies of the NALC and Lutheran CORE.
+Additionally, the Joint Commission on Theology and Doctrine will provide guidance to the NALC and Lutheran CORE on ecumenical matters and will provide educational and other resources that will interpret the ministries of the NALC and Lutheran CORE.

 Article 13 – Church-to-Church Relationships

 13.01 Led by the Bishop as chief ecumenical officer, the NALC shall participate in inter-Lutheran, ecumenical, and inter-religious relationships as a part of its ministry and mission.
 These relationships may vary from one another in character on a case-by-case basis.